prayasha-nanda/CrimsonPathfinder3D/README.md

   * **Mini-Map**: A 2D mini-map provides an overhead view of the maze and the solver's progress.

 ## 🍮 Star Wars Easter Eggs
 Features a simplified X-wing at the start, a Death Star at the end, and a randomly placed Grogu (Baby Yoda) who can intercept the path.
-Responsive Design: Adapts to various screen sizes for optimal viewing on desktop and mobile devices.
-Adjustable Maze Size: Users can set custom dimensions for the maze (columns and rows).
+Adapts to various screen sizes for optimal viewing on desktop and mobile devices.
+Users can set custom dimensions for the maze (columns and rows).

 ## 🪙 Mascot: Astaroth, the Maze Warden